unitehenry/unitehenry/content/blog/domain-driven-test-pipelines.md

 As your codebase grows and your tests grow with it, any tests that require external dependencies may become resource constrained.
 For example, attempting to run parallel tests against the same instance of postgres.
 There are two bottlenecks that can occur in this situation:
 - Limited amounts of tests can run in parallel
-- Limited DB connections can be opened and shared across tests
+- Limited database connections can be opened and shared across tests

 What if we leveraged the build matrix mechanism to run these tests in parallel?
 Each domain would run it's tests with it's own DB instance and in isolation of other domains.

-## Parameterizing Test Jobs
+## Parametrizing Test Jobs

 If you're using [GitHub Actions](https://docs.github.com/en/actions), it's common to use [reusable workflows](https://docs.github.com/en/actions/how-tos/reuse-automations/reuse-workflows) to reuse existing snippets of steps to run your jobs.
-This is especially useful when parameterizing the domain of tests that we intend to run.
+This is especially useful when parametrizing the domain of tests that we intend to run.

 ### Gradle Example